rohitsaini06/google-earth-export/README.md

 ## 📄 License

-This pipeline is provided as-is for processing Google Earth Studio exports.
+This pipeline is provided as-is for processing Google Earth Studio exports into 3ds Max reference models.